 Who is Paul Priestley?

 I started the day with a re-enactment of the great artist’s life, in which children had parts to play, followed by a drawing workshop in which I showed children how to draw in the style of the artist.
-The afternoon started with a painting demonstration where I showed children how to paint like the artist.
-For the rest of the afternoon children created their own painting, based on their drawings from the morning.
+The afternoon started with a painting demonstration where I showed children how to paint like the famous artist.
+For the rest of the afternoon children created their own paintings, based on their drawings from the morning.

 They produced wonderful work.
-I recreated the lives of 12 artist’s in total with workshops to match and by 2016 I could not cope with the demand from schools.
-I am lucky enough to have my own studio, so the solution to the problem was obvious, to create my recreations of artist’s lives as videos that school’s could rent or purchase.
+I recreated the lives of 12 artist’s in total with workshops to match and by 2016 I could not cope with the demand.
+I am lucky enough to have my own studio, so the solution to the problem was obvious.
+Reproduce my recreations of famous artist’s lives as videos that school’s to use via my website.

 You can find details of the Famous Artist videos here.
 I also run a YouTube Channel where you’ll find lots of easy drawing tutorials – which are FREE and aimed at children – which cover all aspects of drawing and painting and could be used to compliment a Famous Artist video to create a wonderfully inspiring art experience.